dataiku/dss-plugin-ab-testing/README.md

 # AB Testing Plugin
-This plugin provides features to design AB testing and analyses their outcome.
+This plugin provides features to design AB testing and analyses their outcome inside DSS.

 ## Design
 A web app computes the minimum sample sizes needed in the experiment while providing insightful visualisations of the distributions (Z test).
 A custom recipe can then use these estimated figures to split the input dataset containing the email addresses of the experiment population into two groups, A and B.